CRC-KEMRI-Kericho/Result-Reports_sharing/Consensus_Building/Consensus_Building/PacBio_Minag_Rejected_fam,illies_analysis.md

 ## Summary

 - All results shown above were generated using the **PORPID default Phred score threshold of 20**.
-- The primary effect of using the default threshold was a **slight increase in the number of consensus sequences recovered**, while the minimum-agreement rejection statistics remained largely unchanged.
 - The **Rejects Distribution Graph** links provide the distribution of nucleotide positions with **min_agreement < 0.7** among rejected UMI families for each sample.